 Training for all volunteers will be provided before the first class.
 Previous experience in an exercise program is preferred but not required.
 Patience and compassion working with individuals dealing with this disease is essential.

-The class is offered a few times each week and volunteers will be asked to commit to one class per week for an 8 or 12 week session.
+The class is offered a few times each week and volunteers will be asked to commit to one class per week for an 8 week session.

 Rainbows is a peer support for youth ages 4-14 years old that have experienced a loss due to divorce, death or abandonment of parent or significant person in their life.
 Volunteer facilitators are needed to work with a group of youth for the 15 weeks of the program.
 The program is offered September – December on Tuesdays at 6:30 - 7:30pm